chaoss/grimoirelab-tutorial/tools-and-tips/elasticsearch.md

 ### Working with indexes

-To list all indexex stored by ElasticSearch:
+To list all indexex stored by Elasticsearch:

 ```
 $ curl -XGET 'https://elasticurl/_cat/indices?v'